by Martin Maenza

 “Whoa!”
 Golden Eagle continued to be on the defensive.
 While he barely managed to stay out of harm’s way, he also couldn’t get close enough to strike his foe.
 “Chill, old dude!
 You can’t take us out with some funky fireworks display.”

 A smile crossed Crazy-Quilt’s face.
 Because of his blindness, his other senses had to compensate for the lack of sight.
 His ears had managed to pick up and track the flying hero’s movements.
 “Quite right, my young fool,” the villain responded.
-“But I don’t need to fight when I can have others do it for me.”
+“But I don’t need to fight when I have others to do it for me.”
 From his helmet, the lasers ceased, and a rapid sequence of colorful flashes was broadcast instead.

 Golden Eagle drew back in the air, watching Crazy-Quilt to see what the villain might be doing.
 The lights drew his gaze and captured it.
 Within a few seconds, his mind began to cloud.